A Brief History of Godalming Town

 The youth team had a disrupted fixture list particularly badly affected by the late winter weather which meant a backlog of games at the end of an extended season.
 Despite this the team finished runners up in the Surrey Primary League.

-2017/18 Godalming will play this season in the Combined Counties Division One.
+2019/20 Godalming will again play in the Combined Counties Division One.